Skip to main content

 The amount outstanding at the end of each year is the result of adding to the amount outstanding at the start of that year the outstanding debts originated in the current year, called “annual debit," and subtracting any cancellations made in the year, either for revenue obtained as a consequence of collection activities or for other legally established causes.

-In Table 41.
-Breakdown of outstanding debt (Annex) details the data related to this concept.
+In Table No. 41.
+Breakdown of outstanding debt (Annex) details the data relating to this concept.

 Outstanding debts in the payment period

 Regarding executive debt, during 2022, the total amount of debt to be managed in the executive period has amounted to 34,087 million euros.
-This amount includes the executive debt outstanding at the beginning of 2022 and the executive charge or debts charged during the year.
-The total amount of debts subject to a penalty surcharge in 2022 amounted to 8,722 million euros, 8.1% less than in 2021.
-Of this amount, the debts caused by the application of taxes under the jurisdiction of the Tax Agency amounted to 6,622 million euros and those of other entities amounted to 2,100 million euros.
-On the other hand, debt amounting to 9,529 million euros was cancelled.
+This amount includes the outstanding debt in the executive branch at the beginning of 2022 and the charge or debts in the executive branch charged during the year.
+The total amount of debts subject to enforcement surcharge in 2022 amounted to 8,722 million euros, 8.1% less than in 2021.
+Of this amount, debts arising from the application of taxes under the jurisdiction of the Tax Agency amounted to 6.622 billion euros and those of other entities to 2.1 billion euros.
+On the other hand, debt amounting to 9.529 billion euros was cancelled.

 The principal magnitudes relating to the collection phase are shown in the tables listed below in the Annex: